hpn01 | hpn02

 To make sure the External Agents test is enabled and configured properly:

-1. Expand Configuration / Tests / Tests in the left navigation tree
+1. Select Filtering / Tests in the navigation

 2. Check if the External Agent test is enabled.
 If it is not enabled, enable now

-3. Expand Configuration / Filtering – On Arrival / External Agents in the left navigation tree
+3. Select Blacklists / External Agents in the navigation

 4. Make sure that Path for the temporary email files points to a valid and existing directory.
 This is where ORF will store a temporary copy of the email during testing.
 This can be any directory, just make sure to exclude it from any resident anti-virus filtering, otherwise your anti-virus product may remove/lock the file before it could be scanned.